 After Your Surgery

 In any case, you should arrange to have someone drive you home after surgery and to help you out for a day or two if needed.
-You’ll be swollen and bruised for a while after surgery.
-You’ll wear an elastic pressure garment continuously two weeks and 12 hours per day for an additional 2 weeks after.
+There will be swelling and bruising for a while after surgery.
+You’ll wear an elastic pressure garment continuously for two weeks and 12 hours per day for an additional 2 weeks after.

 Following surgery, you can drive a car in two to three days, return to work in three to five days, but not exercise the chest for four to six weeks.
 Any stitches will generally be removed about 1 week following the procedure.
 It is also imperative to wear a compression garment for four weeks after the procedure. it may be 3-6 months before the final results of your surgery are apparent.